manymusic/rec/index.md

 ---

 # Overview of the current progress
-Here, the current (28-Dec-2025 09:51:59 CE[S]T) progress of the EXG data acquisition is shared.
+Here, the current (28-Dec-2025 15:45:31 CE[S]T) progress of the EXG data acquisition is shared.Please see the [project-home](https://manymusic.net/) for general information.

 ## Current recordings